Written by Scot Chisholm

 Now that you have a better understanding of what a mission statement is and why it’s crucial for your business, I’m going to show you how to write a great one in two simple steps.

-When you’re creating a mission statement, you can think of it like a formula.
+When you’re creating a mission statement, think of it like a formula:

 Mission statement = Benefit + Delivery

-When you combine both benefit and delivery, you get a single sentence that explains why you exist as an organization.
+When you combine both benefit and delivery, it results in a single sentence that explains why you exist as an organization.

 Take Google, for example…